aabognah/fabric-samples/asset-transfer-auction/README.md

 4.  **Revealing Bids:** After the auction is closed, bidders can reveal their full bids.
 The chaincode verifies that the revealed bid matches the previously submitted hash and the private bid, ensuring integrity.
 5.  **Ending the Auction:** The seller ends the auction.
 The chaincode determines the highest revealed bid, transfers the asset to the winner, and updates the auction status.
 The `EndAuction` transaction requires endorsement from all participating organizations, which prevents premature ending if there are unrevealed winning bids.

     Note: the chaincode includes a simple on-chain "balance" bookkeeping mechanism for demo purposes.
-When an auction is ended the chaincode will transfer the asset's `AppraisedValue` from the winning bidder's balance to the seller's balance and then transfer ownership of the asset.
+Auctions use a second-price (Vickrey) settlement: the winner pays the second-highest revealed bid (not their own bid).
+Each asset's appraised value and reserve price are stored as confidential data in the seller's implicit private collection; the reserve acts as a private minimum that the highest bid must meet for a sale to occur.

 ## Prerequisites